USEPA/CMAQ/UTIL/create_ebi/README.md

 2) Edit to define the FORTRAN compiler and mechanism's data module.
 See to Table 1 for options set by bldrun script.

-3) Execute the script. _The script compiles create_ebi then runs the utility for the mechanism._
+3) Execute the script. _The script compiles create_ebi then runs the utility._

 4) Check the OUTDIR for the code files for the ebi solver, produced.